exorde-labs/transactioneer/README.md

 # Transactioneer
-> Is responsible for sending the completed batch to the exorde network.
+> Component of [Exorde-Client](https://github.com/exorde-labs/Exorde-Client-Microservice-Mint/tree/main/client/spot) Is responsible for sending the completed batch to the exorde network.